-As previously discussed, small claims legislation in most Canadian jurisdictions provides for some form of pre-trial settlement conference, or alternatively, voluntary or mandatory mediation, for small claims matters.
-Although it appears that the Small Claims Court in Manitoba will provide support to parties interested in mediation, there is no legislated voluntary or mandatory pre-trial process for small claims in Manitoba.
-The only Canadian jurisdictions that do not provide for pre-trial settlement or mediation are Manitoba and Nova Scotia.
+As previously discussed, small claims procedure in most Canadian jurisdictions provides for some form of pre-trial settlement conference, or alternatively, voluntary or mandatory mediation.
+Although it appears that the Small Claims Court in Manitoba will provide support to parties interested in mediation and will informally send parties out of the hearing room in order to discuss settlement in some cases, there is no legislated voluntary or mandatory pre-trial process for small claims in Manitoba.228 The only Canadian jurisdictions that do not provide for a formalized pre-trial settlement or mediation process are Manitoba and Nova Scotia.

-In its 1983 Report on the Structure of the Courts; Part II: The Adjudication of Smaller Claims, the Commission had recommended that a mediation pilot project be established, in Winnipeg or another centre, "from which the feasibility of a province-wide mediation system [for small claims] be assessed."
-In its 1998 Review of the Small Claims Court, the Commission recommended that "a mediation programme . . . be instituted for the purposes of resolving claims filed in Small Claims Court; mediation should not be mandatory but available if all parties agree."
-In the Commission's view, those recommendations are still valid today.
-There is evidence to suggest that small claims litigants who reach settlement through mediation (in jurisdictions where mediation is offered) are more satisfied with the process and outcomes than those whose cases were adjudicated.
-190
+In its 1983 Report on the Structure of the Courts; Part II: The Adjudication of Smaller Claims, the Commission had recommended that a mediation pilot project be established, in Winnipeg or another centre, "from which the feasibility of a province-wide mediation system [for small claims] be assessed."229 In its 1998 Review of the Small Claims Court, the Commission recommended that "a mediation programme . . . be instituted for the purposes of resolving claims filed in Small Claims Court; mediation should not be mandatory but available if all parties agree."230 In the Commission's view, those recommendations are still valid today.
+There is evidence to suggest that small claims litigants who reach settlement through mediation (in jurisdictions where mediation is offered) are more satisfied with the process and outcomes than those whose cases were adjudicated.231